-- Credit Score-This is a main aspect of your life that all auto insurance companies will consider when you apply for a policy.
+This is the main aspect of your life that all auto insurance companies will consider when you apply for a policy.
 Even the automated systems check your credit score number, so it is extremely important to get your number up as high as possible.
 The higher it is, the better your savings will be.
 The reasoning behind this is that it shows how stable you are, how likely you are to pay the premiums, and if you have a job.
-If you show a history of never paying your bills, the insurance carriers will assign you with a high-risk number, which in turn will increase your premiums.
-This may seem trivial to you, but as we continue farther with increases in technology, we will all see how much difference even a couple of points can make.
-Points that are the deciding factor on almost everything, not just car insurance.
+If you show a history of never paying your bills, the insurance carriers will assign you a high-risk number, which in turn will increase your premiums.
+This may seem trivial to you, but as we continue further with increases in technology, we will all see how much of a difference even a couple of points can make.
+Points that are the deciding factor in almost everything, not just car insurance.

-- Deductible-The higher that you put your deductible, the lower your costs will be.
+The higher that you set your deductible, the lower your costs will be.
 Your upfront costs anyway.
 Remember that the higher it is, the more money that you will have to pay out of your pocket if an accident should occur.
 This will be required before the insurance company even considers accepting your claim.
 When you do your budget (you have done one right?) you will have an amount that you cannot go over with your payments.
-You will also have a number that tells you how much you could pay up front for any repairs or medical bills.
-This is the best way to adjust your deductible amount, by making it as high as feasibly possible.
+You will also have a number that tells you how much you can pay upfront for any repairs or medical bills.
+This is the best way to adjust your deductible amount by making it as high as reasonably possible.

-- Mileage-If you barely drive you should check for a policy that will only charge you for the miles that you put on.
-This is a terrific way to get a policy if you use transit systems, or walk, most places.
-You may even want to consider using public transportation for everything, leaving you without all the expenses related to cars, and the insurance required on them.
+If you barely drive, you should check for a policy that will only charge you for the miles that you put on.
+This is a terrific way to get a policy if you use transit systems or walk most places.
+You may even want to consider using public transportation for everything, leaving you without all the expenses related to cars and the insurance required for them.
 Do not ever fudge on your amounts, though, because it will come around to bite you in the behind.

-- Discounts-Take advantage of any discounts that are available to you.
+Take advantage of any discounts that are available to you.
 This could be having more than one driver on the policy (if they are good, older drivers), more than one vehicle on the policy, or even policies not related to car insurance.
 Go through your insurance portfolio and see if any of them can be combined into one account that handles it all.
-This will not only save you money on your auto insurance, but on all your policies.
-You may also be eligible for some of the discounts that they do not offer on a normal basis.
-For instance, some local insurance carriers will give you discounts if you are part of a collegiate group, or if you are a member in a group that they manage or help run, such as the Boy Scouts, or Girl Scouts.
+This will not only save you money on your auto insurance, but also on all your other policies.
+You may also be eligible for some of the discounts that they do not normally offer.
+For instance, some local insurance carriers will give you discounts if you are part of a collegiate group, or if you are a member of a group that they manage or help run, such as the Boy Scouts or Girl Scouts.
 It never hurts to ask.

-Saving some cash should be on the top of your list when you are shopping for auto insurance.
-It truly does not matter how much your yearly income is, none of us want to pay for insurance that we may not ever need.
-That is why it is important to get the best deal, for the proper coverage.
-Do not take this as saying that you should not get insurance coverage, because it is a required by law, and by social ethical standards.
+Saving some cash should be at the top of your list when you are shopping for auto insurance.
+No matter how much your yearly income is, none of us want to pay for insurance that we may not ever need.
+That is why it is important to get the best deal with the proper coverage.
+Do not take this as saying that you should not get insurance coverage because it is required by law and by social and ethical standards.